RakhithJK/BishopFox-sliver-wiki/Transport-Encryption.md

 The following keys are embedded in each implant at compile time, the server also stores these values in its database in addition to the SHA256 hash of the implant's public key:

-1. ECC Public Key of Server
+1. ECC public key of server
-2. ECC Client Public Key
+2. ECC implant public Key
-3. ECC Client Private Key
+3. ECC implant private Key
+4. A minisign signature of the implant ECC public key (signed by server's private key)
+5. The server's minisign public key
-4. TOTP Shared Secret (server-wide shared secret)
+6. TOTP shared secret (server-wide shared secret)

-### Key Exchange
+### Server to Implant Key Exchange

 1. Implant generates random 256-bit symmetric "session key"
 2. Implant generates: